espanso/espanso/docs/matches.md

 #### Bash pipes

-This extension also supports bash **pipes** as you would do in your shell, such as:
+This extension also supports bash **pipes** as your shell, such as:

 {% raw %}
 ```yml